China's Next Top Model season 4: Episode 5

-The 9 girls are visited at the house by famous actress Fan Wen Fang and received an acting lesson.
-The girls are paired up and each pair has to speak a phrase to their partner in the emotion they are given.
-Afterwards, the girls must dress up as a variety of housewives and act out a scene where they must say they are China's Next Top Model.
+The nine girls meet actress Fan Wen Fang and receive an acting lesson.
+The girls are paired up, with each of them speaking a phrase to their partner in their given role.
+Afterwards, the girls dress up as a variety of housewives and act out a scene where they must say they are China's Next Top Model.

-Dang Zhu Xi let the girls know that her break from university is almost up, and she was debating whether to take a year off and stay in the competition, or to quit and leave.
-The girls voted on what they thought she should do and a majority of them voted for her leaving, but Zhu Xi had not made up her mind yet.

-The girls then had their challenge of the week where the girls had to create a breast cancer commercial for the Aimer Foundation.
-The 9 girls were split up into 3 teams.
-The criteria were that they had to be topless, must use 3 keywords, and must write, direct, and act their commercial together in 15 minutes.
+The girls then had their challenge of the week, where the girls had to create a breast cancer commercial for the Aimer Foundation.
+The nine girls were split up into three teams.
+The criteria were that they had to be topless, must use three keywords, and must write, direct, and act their commercial together in 15 minutes.